Supersymmetric localisation of $\mathcal{N}=(2,2)$ theories on a spindle: Partition function

 \subsection{Comment on the structure of the partition function}

 A brief comment is in order about the nature of localisation we have performed here.
 Clearly, the solutions of the BPS equations, especially as seen from that of the chiral matter in \eqref{eq: Chiral_BPS_locus}, suggest that we are doing localisation in the Coulomb branch.
 Yet, the full partition function in \eqref{eq:partitionfunc_qg=1} separates nicely into the product of two contributions coming from the north and the south pole respectively.
 This is reminiscent of a similar phenomenon that occurs in $\mathcal{N}=(2,2)$ theory on the round 2-sphere $S^2$ \cite{Benini:2012ui, Doroud:2012xw} as well as for the $\mathcal{N}=2$ Maxwell-Chern Simons theory on the squashed sphere $S_b^{3}$ as shown in \cite{Pasquetti:2011fj}, whereby the partition function admits a block-wise factorisation receiving contributions only from the fixed points.
 In the 2d case, this was interpreted as Higgs branch localisation, where the contributions were associated with vortices and anti-vortices at the fixed points.
-Although we have not performed localisation on the Higgs branch - specifically, as seen from the vanishing BPS values of the scalars $(\phi, \tilde \phi)$ in \eqref{eq: Chiral_BPS_locus} - the factorisation of our partition function is suggestive of a similar mechanism.
+Although we have not performed localisation on the Higgs branch - specifically, as seen from the vanishing BPS values of the scalars $(\phi, \widetilde \phi)$ in \eqref{eq: Chiral_BPS_locus} - the factorisation of our partition function is suggestive of a similar mechanism.

 It would also be interesting to see if one can reproduce \eqref{eq:partitionfunc_qg=1} by performing analogous localisation calculations on a singular disc $\mathbb{D}^2$ \cite{Bah:2021mzw, Bah:2021hei}.
-The factorised form suggests that one may be able to reproduce the same result by gluing the partition functions of two discs (with interior conical singularities of deficit angle $2\pi(1-1/n_{1,2})$ respectively) along their respective boundaries.
+The factorised form suggests that one may be able to reproduce the same result by gluing the partition functions of two discs (with interior conical singularities of deficit angle $2\pi(1-1/n_{1,2})$ respectively) along their respective boundaries, {see \cite{Kim:2025ziz} for a related calculation at the level of the off-shell central charges}.
 While the general structure of the partition function is suggestive of such a construction, there may be additional subtleties involved due to the additional degrees of freedom that live at the boundary of $\mathbb{D}^2$ \cite{Beem:2012mb, Longhi:2019hdh}.
 Such an undertaking may involve specifying certain boundary conditions for the fields and altering the form of the allowed terms in the action in order to preserve supersymmetry.
 We leave these explicit checks as future directions to be pursued.